-The best place to keep a rainy-day fund is in an account where your money will be safe and liquid (easy to get to quickly).
-If you have to take money out of the fund, make sure you quickly restore the balance so you'll have enough cash available later.
+The best place to keep a rainy day fund is in an account where your money will be safe and liquid (easy to get to quickly without penalties for withdrawals), like a money market account at a bank.
+If you have to take money out of the fund, make sure you replace it as soon as possible so you'll have that cash available if you need it again.

-Finances are complicated – an experienced financial professional can help you and your spouse feel more comfortable in planning your future together.
-She or he can help you learn about the various savings and investment vehicles available to you.
+Finances are complicated—an experienced financial advisor can help you and your spouse feel more comfortable in planning your future together.
+She or he can help you learn about the various savings and investment accounts available to you.

-It's important to choose a financial professional who is either a Registered Representative (RR) working for a brokerage company licensed by the Securities and Exchange Commission or a Registered Investment Advisor (RIA).
+It's important to choose an advisor who is either a Registered Representative (RR) working for a brokerage company licensed by the Securities and Exchange Commission or a Registered Investment Advisor (RIA).
 An RIA must adhere to a fiduciary standard of care, meaning he or she is required by law to look out for your best interests and is legally held to a higher standard of care than a brokerage representative.

 Make sure you know which services you’ll be getting and how much it will cost.
-Financial professionals typically fall into three categories based on their services and compensation structure, so it will be important to choose the one that you believe will meet your personal financial planning needs.
+Financial advisors typically fall into different categories based on fee structure, so it will be important to choose the one that you are most comfortable with.

 The tax information contained herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties that may be imposed on the taxpayer.
 TIAA-CREF and its affiliates do not offer tax or legal advice.

 Taxpayers should seek advice based on their own particular circumstances from independent and legal tax advisors.